Circular economy

 The world's natural resources are limited.
-So we're aiming towards becoming a circular business by 2040 – minimising our use of primary resources.
+So we're aiming towards becoming a circular business by 2040 – minimizing our use of primary resources.
 We're focused on eliminating waste and pollution, making greater use of recycled material, and remanufacturing and reusing parts.

 Design for circularity

 Most companies (and people) still participate in a linear economy – you take raw material, make a product, use it, and in the end, throw it out as waste.
-A circular economy maximises resources by designing products for durability, reuse and recycling.
+A circular economy maximizes resources by designing products for durability, reuse and recycling.

 Circular business